Help! My Dropbox is syncing slow!

 Step 3.
 Find Dropbox in the list, right-click the option and select Uninstall.

 Generally speaking, restarting the device can solve most of the Dropbox sync problems.
 If your Dropbox sync has been slow, you can try to restart your computer or mobile phone, and then check whether the Dropbox sync is very slow error is solved.

 Bonus tip: Using free Dropbox alternative to protect your PC

 The problems of Dropbox may not be easily solved.
 Every Dropbox strike requires users to spend more time repairing, which will reduce learning and work efficiency.
-A better way to protect computer data is to use CBackup, an alternative to the Dropbox app, to back up desktop files to Dropbox.
+A better way to protect computer data is to use CBackup, an alternative to the Dropbox app, to back up desktop files to Dropbox automatically.

 CBackup is a professional cloud backup service.
 You can use it to back up files on your Windows PC to your Dropbox account, as well as the huge cloud space it provides for each user.
 Using CBackup is a more stable and safe way to perform PC cloud backup, and you can have more cloud backup space.
 Now follow the steps below to use this simple tool for free.

 Step 1.
 Download and install the CBackup software for free, and create an account to log in with the registered account.